santiagomarc/EZbyte/README.md

 - 👤 **User Features**: Top-up your EZbyte wallet and check your credentials.
 - 🧾 **View Cart**: Check the items in your cart along with their nutritional details.
 - ✅ **Checkout**: Proceed to checkout and pay through your EzByte wallet or opt for cash on delivery.
+- 🍔 **View Order History**: Check your order history to track the total nutrtional details of your past orders.

 ## II.
 Application of Object-Oriented Programming (OOP) Principles 💡